Nigeria: Gunmen kidnap students in school attack | DW | 17.02.2021

 Gunmen have taken an unknown number of students and several teachers from a school in an attack on a school in central Nigeria.

-Students and teachers were abducted from a school in Niger state, Nigerian officials confirmed on Wednesday.
+In this December 2020 file photo, the shoes of students who were kidnapped from a school in Kankara are seen on the floor of their classroom

-News agency AFP reported that "hundreds" were taken, citing security and official sources.
+Students and teachers were abducted from a school in Niger state, Nigerian media reported on Wednesday.

 The attack comes on the heels of another kidnapping at the end of last year, where 344 schoolboys were abducted by gunmen in Katsina state.